Germany Travel Guide

 The extensive network of hostels in Germany (Jugendherberge) means cheap accommodation for every member of the German Youth Hostel Association.
 The most attractive feature is that hostels usually located in old castles, beautiful mansions or any other historic buildings.
 While Youth Hostels are open to everyone, they give second priority to guests over 27.
 Camping is another great option to save on accommodation.
-With more than 2000 campgrounds around the country, expect to pay 4-15 EUR average per night.
+With more than 2000 campgrounds around the country, staying there generally costs 4-15 EUR.

 Street food in Germany is cheap.
 Most meals like currywurst, bratwurst or rostbratwurst come for 2-5 EUR.
 Most fast food meals cost between 6-10 EUR.
 Dinner with beer will set you back 20 EUR as most mains cost around 16 EUR.
 Beer at the traditional Brauhaus or Кneipe will usually cost around 4-5 EUR.
 For a meal at mid-range Restaurant, expect to pay around 25 EUR.
 When buying your own groceries, expect to spend at least 45-70 EUR per week on food.
 To save on food, stick to local supermarkets like Rewe, Real, Lidl or Netto.